 (d) Duration; Sanctions; Motion to Terminate or Limit.

 (1) Duration.
 Unless the parties agree or the court orders otherwise, a deposition is limited to 4 hours and must be completed in a single day.
+Depositions of fact witnesses are further limited by the total amount of time permitted for fact witnesses by a case’s tier assignment under Rule 26.2(e), which limit may not be extended except as provided in Rule 26.2(f).
+Despite all of those limits, the court must allow additional time consistent with Rule 26(b)(1) and (2) if needed to fairly examine the deponent or if the deponent, another person, or any other circumstance impedes or delays the examination.

 (2) Sanctions.
-The court may impose appropriate sanctions—including any order under Rule 16(i)—against a party or attorney who has engaged in unreasonable, groundless, abusive, or obstructionist conduct in connection with a deposition, including an unreasonable refusal to agree to extend a deposition beyond 4 hours.
+The court may impose appropriate sanctions—including any order under Rule 16(i)—against a party or attorney who has engaged in unreasonable, groundless, abusive, or obstructionist conduct in connection with a deposition including an unreasonable refusal to agree to extend a deposition beyond 4 hours.

 Motion to Terminate or Limit.